 The photo below was shot at ISO 3200, for 1/8 of a second at f/2.8.

 My lens doesn’t have IS so I couldn’t use that but I focused on my subjects lips as a central, reflective point for creative effect.

 Step 4 – Creative Ideas & Tips

-For the photo below, I went into a local town in the middle of the night with some friends and got one of them to drive through the scene while the rest of us captured their trials with our cameras.
+For the photo below, I went into a local town in the middle of the night with some friends.
+I got one of them to drive through the scene while the rest of us captured their trials with our cameras.

-Reflections are a lot harder to get during the day as they’re dependant on the light in a scene—when you take away all the natural light, you only have to worry about the man-made light.
+Reflections are a lot harder to capture during the day as they’re dependant on the light in a scene—when you take away the natural light, you only have to worry about the man-made light.

-Below, I used a car’s light to light up the foreground, while the moon created an almost triangular effect with the light heading down towards the bottom corners.
+Below, I used a car’s headlight to illuminate the foreground, while the moon created an almost triangular effect, it’s light heading down towards the bottom corners.

-Sky photos at night have a variety of effects available to them, you can include movement in the clouds or more definition in the stars like in the photo below, taken on a 30 second exposure.
+Sky photos at night offer a variety of effects; you can include movement in the clouds or more definition in the stars, like in the photo below, taken on a 30 second exposure.

 Exposing any photo for long enough allows the small amount of light in the sky to multiply enough times to produce this cool blue/purple colour.

 Thank you for reading...